 The Fund's debt is presented at fair value with the difference between principal and fair value recorded as unrealized gain/loss.
-The par amount of the Fund's debt is approximately \$324 million as of both December 31, 2013 and December 31, 2012.
+The par amount of the Fund's debt is approximately \$297 million and \$324 million as of December 31, 2014 and December 31, 2013, respectively.